Top Picks 2017: How to Choose The Best Vintage Record Player

 It is also compatible with a 3.5 mm auxiliary input for any music playing devices such as tablet or smartphone.
-It can also record any vinyl album and convert it to mp3 via built-in USB port without connecting to a computer.
-The USB can directly be plugged into the player and start recording.
+It can also record any vinyl album and convert it to mp3 via the built-in USB port without connecting to it a computer.
+The USB can directly be plugged into the player and you may start recording.

 The needle is a diamond tipped ceramic that provides better audio performance without damaging your precious vinyl records.
 It delivers an outstanding sound quality with its built-in stereo speakers that are capable of filling in the whole room with great music.
 But if you prefer listening to music on your own, a port is available where you can connect your headphones or earphones.

 The Electrohome Wellington record player is enclosed in an all-wood mahogany finished cabinet that displays an authentic vintage style.